 I suspect that that integration is at times off, which might explain the occasional "completely wrong note" bloopers that appear to come out of nowhere.

-That next level assessment is October 31st with a report due November 14th.
+That next level assessment is soon with a report due in about a month.
 I will keep you posted!

 This evaluation underscored for me how important it is to understand, not judge our student's behavior.
 They do everything for a reason.
 It could be that they're bored.
 Or tired.
 Or confused.

 Or, just maybe, they're seeing double.